Mediae is Impactful

 The AECF study called the show “a trusted source of information presented in a format that engages farmers’ interest and emotions, encourages discussion and provides opportunity for follow-up and interaction.”
 In fact, the study found that Shamba Shape Up is more trusted than other, more conventional sources of information.

-DownloadKnowledge Attitude and Practices: Season 5
+DownloadKnowledge Attitude and Practices: Series 5

 Our annual study of the changes in Knowledge, Attitude and Practices amongst viewers.